-Prerequisite: BIS 324 with a grade of C or above
+Prerequisite: A grade of C or above in BIS 324

 Topics covered in this course are intermediate programming details and techniques using a professional integrated development environment.
-Students will program application development solutions that require decision making, iteration, multiple forms, menus, common dialogs, functions, arrays, and exception handling.
+Students will program application development solutions that require decision-making, iteration, multiple forms, menus, common dialogs, functions, arrays, and exception handling.
 Debugging techniques and the creation of Windows executable files are also covered.
 This course is currently taught in the C# programming language.